4 minutes

 Install the Graph CLI

-In order to use your subgraph on The Graph's decentralized network, you will need to in .
-It is recommended that you add signal to your subgraph with at least 3,000 GRT to attract 2-3 Indexers.
-To learn more about signaling, check out .
+In order to use your Subgraph on The Graph’s decentralized network, you will need to create an API key in Subgraph Studio.
+It is recommended that you add signal to your Subgraph with at least 3,000 GRT to attract 2-3 Indexers.
+To learn more about signaling, check out curating.

-The is a command-line interface that facilitates developers' commands for The Graph.
-It processes a and compiles the to create the files you will need to deploy the subgraph to and the network.
+The Graph CLI is a command-line interface that facilitates developers’ commands for The Graph.
+It processes a Subgraph manifest and compiles the mappings to create the files you will need to deploy the Subgraph to Subgraph Studio and the network.

 The Graph CLI is written in TypeScript, and you must have node